(2011) The infamous urban game that rewards players for visiting locations with higher crime statistics

 FearSquare is a site which connects your Foursquare checkin history to the Police UK crime database to get an accurate picture of crime levels in your daily life.
-It was constructed by LiSC as a critical application that shows a more honest view of crime statistics.
-Most uses of crime stats have negative implications (avoid this area, etc) and we wanted to create a more provocative and reflective application (hence the scary theme).
+It was developed by Andy Garbett and a group of us from LiSC as a critical application that shows a different view of crime statistics.

 There are high score tables on the site that show the most “dangerous” places in the UK, and users are challenged to gain more points by visiting real world locations that have high levels of crime.
-By visiting these locations the users are forced to reflect on the meaning of crime statistics and challenge preconceptions about areas they may normally avoid.
+By visiting these locations the users are forced to reflect on the meaning of crime statistics and challenge preconceptions about areas they may avoid.
+In the UK, most places are remarkably safe with common sense, and the pure statistics about crime imply something different from reality.
+For example, that a high street sees lots of theft should not be a surprise, since that is where the shops are, so are the shoplifters.
+Anti-social behaviour is often seen at places with big night life scenes, yet 3am on Bold Street in Liverpool is very different from 11am.

 Andy Garbett, Conor Linehan, Ben Kirman, Jamie Wardman and Shaun Lawson (2012) How dangerous is your life?
 Personalising Government open crime data.
 In: ACM International Conference on Human Factors in Computer Systems 2012, 5 – 10 May, 2012, Austin, Texas. (pdf)